How to Increase Chances of Successful IVF?Fertility Treatment

 Yes.
-Studies have revealed that using high-grade embryos in IVF result in a more live birth.
+Studies have revealed that using high-grade embryos in IVF results in a more live birth.
 However, even poor-quality embryos can lead to successful pregnancy if other factors are desirable.
 In general, the best embryo grades for IVF are 4AA or 5AA.

 What should a male partner do to have a successful IVF?

-The male partner’s role is quite as important as the mother’s during the IVF procedure.
+The male partner’s role is as important as the mother’s during the IVF procedure.
 It would help if you optimized your sperm health by avoiding alcohol and chemicals, wearing boxers, eating well, and exercising.
 Most importantly, you must be more supportive of your partner during this journey.